houseos/SCP/README.md

 http://device-ip/secure-control?payload=encoded_data
 ```

-The control-up message tells the shutter-controller to open.
+The control-up message tells the secure-controller to open.

 The deviceID provided in the payload must match the configured device ID.